i2p/i2p.www/i2p2www/spec/proposals/112-addressbook-subscription-feed-commands.rst

 action
   A command
 name
-  The hostname, only present if not preceded by name=dest dest
+  The hostname, only present if not preceded by example.i2p=b64dest dest
-  The b64 destination, only present if not preceded by name=dest date
+  The b64 destination, only present if not preceded by example.i2p=b64dest date
   In seconds since epoch
 expires